XJS4/dotfiles/README.md

 # A Git Repository for my dotfiles

-My dotfiles for Neovim, zsh, fish, and others.
+My dotfiles for i3-gaps, zsh, fish, and others.

 <hr>